Positive Periods on Screen in The Good, The Bad, The Ugly

 -20th Century Women, directed by Mike Mills, 2017

-Good Morning and welcome back to On the Blog.
-Today we’re joined by Naomi who is going to talk us through one of her favourite examples of positive period representation in film, as part of our The Good, The Bad, The Ugly series.
+This morning Naomi is going to talk us through one of her favourite examples of positive period representation in film, as part of our The Good, The Bad, The Ugly series.
 Strap yourself in, rip open a bag of popcorn and prepare for a deep dive into the world of film…

 After a year in a pandemic- strange how normal it seems to type those words out now- it would be easy to be a glass half empty kind of blog writer.
 We could be all “How the Tampon You- Yes YOU- Flushed Down the Toilet in Year Ten Killed a Whole Colony of Pandas” and “We Asked Ten Babies if they Could Name ONE Eco Period Product- They ALL Failed”.
 But we want to change the cloud of shame surrounding periods, not play into them.